Sketched Clustering via Hybrid Approximate Message Passing: Numerical Experiments

-For each $(K,N)$ pair under test, Figs.~\ref{fig:SSE_v_M_K5N100}, \ref{fig:SSE_v_M_K10N50}, and \ref{fig:SSE_v_M_K10N100} show the median SSE of CL-AMP and CL-OMPR versus $M/KN$, with the error-bars showing the standard deviation.
-The median SSE of k-means++ was superimposed on these figures as a reference, although k-means++ has no dependence on $M$.
-Likewise, Figs.~\ref{fig:Time_v_M_K5N100}, \ref{fig:Time_v_M_K10N50}, and \ref{fig:Time_v_M_K10N100} show the corresponding median runtime for CL-AMP and CL-OMPR vs $M/KN$, where again the result for k-means++ was superimposed.
-Because a low runtime is meaningless if the corresponding SSE is very high, the runtime was not shown for CL-AMP or CL-OMPR when its SSE was more than twice that of k-means++.
+The classification error rate (CER) was then calculated as the proportion of estimated labels $\hat{k}_t$ that do not equal the true label $k_t$ from which the test sample $\ovec{x}_t$ was generated.\footnote{Note that the true label $k_t$ was assigned when the test sample $\ovec{x}_t$ was generated.
+The true label $k_t$ does not necessarily indicate which of the true centroids $\{\vec{c}_k\}$ is closest to $\ovec{x}_t$.}

-\Figref{sse_time_vs_m} shows that CL-AMP achieved a low SSE with fewer measurements $M$ than CL-OMPR.
-In particular, CL-AMP required $M\approx 3KN$ to minimize the SSE, while CL-OMPR required $M\approx 10KN$.
-Also, the minimum SSE achieved by CL-AMP was in most cases lower than that of k-means++ and CL-OMPR.
-As we will see in \figref{sse_v_time}, the SSE performance of k-means++ can be improved (at the expense of runtime) by increasing the number of replicates. \Figref{sse_time_vs_m} also shows that CL-AMP was an order of magnitude faster than CL-OMPR for all $(K,N,M)$ under test.
-Meanwhile, CL-AMP was approximately one order-of-magnitude slower than k-means++, although the SSE achieved by CL-AMP was often lower.
-A direct SSE-vs-runtime comparison is given below.
+Figures \ref{fig:sse_v_M}, \ref{fig:class_v_M}, and \ref{fig:time_v_M} show the median SSE, CER, and runtime (including sketching), respectively, for CL-AMP and CL-OMPR versus $M/KN$.
+Also shown is the median SSE, CER, and runtime of k-means++, as a baseline, where k-means++ has no dependence on $M$.
+Because a low runtime is meaningless if the corresponding SSE is very high, the runtime was not shown for CL-AMP and CL-OMPR whenever its SSE was more than 1.5 times that of k-means++.
+The error bars show the standard deviation of the estimates.